 We finally made it to Nanliao Harbor.
 I went to the first scooter shop I could see and rented a scooter for 400 NT for a day, and he only charged me for three days instead of four.
 He also offered a free van ride to our hostel to transport our luggage for free.

-I will now introduce the island starting from Nanliao Harbor and move clockwise.
+I will now introduce the island starting from Nanliao Harbor and moving clockwise.

 Green Island Old Street 綠島老街